NLNZDigitalPreservation/find_urls_in_cdx_index/README.md

-# Check for URLs in a CDX index
+# Find URLs in a CDX index

 Takes a spreadsheet of URLs and checks if each unique URL exists in a CDX index.
 Outputs a new spreadsheet of the URLs that do exist in the the CDX index along with their three latest occurrences.